 Immigration and settlement

 Of those Thais who settle, most choose to live in Auckland and Wellington.
-In 2001 they worked mainly in sales, service and manual jobs.
+In 2013 about half worked in sales, service and manual jobs.
 There are many more Thai women than men in New Zealand.

 The Buddhist religion is at the heart of the community.
 Temples have been built in Auckland, Wellington and Christchurch, for religious and social gatherings.
 Christchurch’s 300-strong group celebrated the Year of the Goat in April 2003, although the weather was too cold for the custom of throwing water.
 Buddhist monks, with their shaved heads and orange robes, arrived from Thailand in the 1990s.
 Living without possessions, they play a central role as spiritual leaders, teachers and advisers.